Recent Articles & Abstracts

-"Black and White and Colour".
-Phenomenology and the Neurophilosophy of Consciousness.
+Akins, K. "Black and White and Colour" (2014).
+Consciousness Inside and Out: Phenomenology, Neuroscience and the Nature of Experience.
 Richard Brown, editor.
 Studies in Brain and Mind.
 Springer Verlag.
-Forthcoming.
-This paper is available in draft form HERE.
+2014 This paper is available in draft form HERE.
 The FIGURES for this paper are available HERE.
-Please do not copy or quote.

 ABSTRACT.
 The distinction between ‘black and white’ and ‘colour’ comes from the realm of public objects: a black and white photograph represents only the intensity information reflected from the scene whereas a colour photograph contains wavelength information as well.
 The difference between a black and white and a colour photograph is just the addition of hue and saturation, or wavelength information, to the intensity image.
 It is often assumed, on this basis, that visual systems follow a similar divide: a luminance system encodes intensity information and a chromatic system brings wavelength information to the table.
 It therefore seems natural to conclude that a rod achromat, who has only one type of photoreceptor and hence only luminance vision, must see the world ‘in black and white’.
 And hence what the rod achromat lacks, and what the trichromat has, are just ‘the colours’.
 In this paper, I try to untangle the various assumptions that are made above, starting with the difference between a luminance and a chromatic system.
 Strangely, given only a luminance system, the rod achromatic’s visual experience is also tied to wavelength differences in the world even if the achromat’s does not differentiate between intensity and wavelength differences in the world.
 Nor can the achromat make objective assessments about the darkness or lightness of objects, despite seeing, as has been said, ‘in black and white’.
 In the end, the distinction between ‘black and white’ and ‘colour’ does not map smoothly onto the distinction between luminance and chromatic systems—and, as a result, we must rethink the differences in visual phenomenology between a rod achromat and a trichromat, as well as our understanding of what a system for object colour or object lightness and darkness adds to any visual system.